NottingHack/rules/abiding-by-UK-law.rst

 * Illegal activity such as bringing explosives and offensive weaponry into the Hackspace
 * Mishandling of items covered by the Violent Crime Reduction Act 2006

 Additionally we will, at times, go above and beyond current legislation if we feel it is appropriate.
-For this reason, vaping (use of e-cigarettes) is not permitted inside the space.

 We also have some rules relating to our lease.
 Such as, **no sleeping in the space**, our **safe spaces** [#]_ policy and our **constitution** [#]_.